Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 10 GB space on the hard drive

-The ATLAS.ti Welcome Screen in the main manual contains links to manuals, sample projects and video tutorials.
+The ATLAS.ti Welcome Screen contains links to manuals, sample projects and video tutorials.
 The News sections informs you about current developments, updates that are released, interesting papers we have come across, use cases, and our newsletter.

 The ATLAS.ti website should be a regular place to visit.
 Here you will find important information such as video tutorials, additional documentation of various software features, workshop announcements, special service providers, and announcements of recent service packs and patches.